CrowCpp/Crow/docs/guides/streaming.md

     synchronous or asynchronous chunk provider for an HTTP/1.0 request, Crow does not invoke the provider.
-It replaces the streaming response with a finite `505 HTTP Version Not Supported` response, removes `Transfer-Encoding`, adds `Content-Length`, closes the connection, and invokes the completion handler exactly once with `clean == false`.
+It replaces the streaming response with a finite `505 HTTP Version Not Supported` response, removes `Transfer-Encoding`, `Content-Encoding`, and `Trailer`, adds
+    `Content-Length`, closes the connection, and invokes the completion handler exactly once with `clean == false`.
+A `HEAD` request reports the length of that finite error representation while sending no response body.

 !!! note